Healthy Homes Assessment Waiwhetu

 What are the most unreasonable gaps or holes?

-If you can feel external air entering or the air is clear from a gap or hole, then it is likely to be a gap or an opening that needs sealing in any way.
+If you can feel external air entering or an unobstructed draught coming from a crack or a gap, then it’s probably a gap or crack that needs sealing in somehow.
 Cracks and gaps that are large should be stopped permanently.
-Gaps greater than 3mm that let air into or out from the home need the sealing.
-For example, if the open fireplace isn’t being used, it may cause draughts and must be sealed off.
-Property managers and landlords are accountable for making sure such draughts are eliminated as far as imaginable.
+The gaps that exceed 3mm that let air into or out into the home need seals.
+For example, if an open fireplace isn’t in use it can create draughts.
+This must be sealed off.
+Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed as much as possible.

-There is no require to block gaps or holes that are part of the building.
-For instance, small gaps around doors and windows might be necessary to allow for movement of the structure when the home is heated and cools to allow them to be opened and closed rather than being stuck.
-We will inspect all windows and doors during your Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes that are part of the building.
+For instance, small gaps around doors and windows may be required to allow for movement of the structure as the household is heated and cools so that they are able to be closed and opened rather instead of being stuck.
+We will examine all windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections